 - It is NOT recommended to use a vent cleaning company that uses a brush.
 Or blows air through the duct line without negative pressure, as this can cause your problem to become worse.

-- At Fresh Start, depending on the mold removal job, we automatically include cleaning of the duct lines in our estimates.
+- Depending on the mold removal job, we automatically include cleaning of the duct lines in our estimates.

 - In addition to cleaning, we recommend fogging the duct lines with an antimicrobial solution.
 To kill any remaining mold spores in the duct line.